 Implementing ‘AHPs into Action’

-‘AHPs into Action’ offers the system the authority to act.
+‘AHPs into Action’ gives the system the authority to act.
 To support AHPs transform care, improve services and have a continued focus on efficiency, leaders across the system will need to play a part in its delivery:

-- System leaders, whether they are employed in provider, commissioner, HEI or other organisations, responsible for decision making.
+- System leaders, whether they are employed in provider, commissioner, HEI or other organisations, responsible for decision making

 - AHPs who deliver services to citizens, in roles funded by the taxpayer.

-Further details regarding specific responsibilities for each of these key leadership groups can be found in ‘AHPs into Action’ page 23.
+Further details regarding specific responsibilities for each of these key leadership groups can be found in ‘AHPs into Action’ on page 23.

 - Join in the conversation on Twitter at #AHPsintoAction